I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 As I said not identical but close.

 If you were thinking of color matching Worldly Gray in Benjamin Moore paint, I highly recommend you purchase a sample beforehand.
-Sometimes when you color match between paint manufactures, the colors don’t come out exactly.
+Sometimes when you color match between paint manufacturers, the colors don’t come out exactly.
 This is because each brand uses different formulas to create its paint colors.

 READ MORE: THE BEST BENJAMIN MOORE GRAYS